Bernanke starts new job at Brookings after weekend off

 SPOTLIGHT WILL FADE

-While the U.S. recovery has been erratic, joblessness has fallen to 6.7 percent and economic growth has picked up - a welcome backdrop for Bernanke as he moves on from the Fed.

 Bernanke was not available for an interview.
-The Brookings spokeswoman did not comment on his compensation, nor on what areas he would focus his initial work.
+The Brookings spokeswoman did not comment on his compensation, or on what areas he would focus his initial work.

 Having warm ties with Yellen and the respect of the remaining Fed policymakers, Bernanke will probably draw economists' and investors' attention for some time.